TheShadowOfHassen/0-ad-history-encyclopedia-mod/Sources/Trees.md

 Date Palm: Adapted from the old history: By ShadowOfHassen Dead Tree: By ShadowOfHassen
-Elm Tree: Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen European Beech (Normal and Autumn Variants): Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen
+Elm Tree: Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen European Beech (Normal and autumn Variants): Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen
-European Birch: Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen Fir(All of them): Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen Juniper Prickly: Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen Mangrove:Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen Maple Tree(Both normal and Autumn): Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen
+European Birch: Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen Fir(All of them): Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen Juniper Prickly: Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen Mangrove:Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen Maple Tree(Both normal and autumn): Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen
 Mediterranean Fan Palm: Adapted from the old History: ShadowOfHssen Oak(all Variants): Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen Hungarian Oak (All Variants): Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen